InterCommunity - Addiction Recovery Services Philosophy

 WHAT FRIENDS & FAMILY SAY

 InterCommunity accepts HUSKY/Medicaid, Medicare, and private health insurance.
+It is among the 53 percent of Connecticut facilities to accept Medicare.
 Staff members assist clients in applying for entitlements.
 Some clients are supported by grant funding.

 User ReviewsReview this Center